-Django-SHOP is shipped with 6 demos: The Commodity Product Model, The Internationalized Commodity Product Model, The Smart Card Product Model, The Internationalized Smart Card Model, The Polymorphic Product Model and The Internationalized Polymorphic Product Model.
+Currently django-SHOP is shipped with 6 merchant demo implementations:

+- The Commodity Product Model and The Internationalized Commodity Product Model - The Smart Card Product Model and The Internationalized Smart Card Model - The Polymorphic Product Model and The Internationalized Polymorphic Product Model

-You may install them manually and populate the database yourself.
+You may install them manually and populate their content yourself.
 The recommended way however, is to install them manually, and Populate the Database using Fixtures.

-If you have a Docker runtime on your host, an even quicker approach is to Start with a prepared Docker Image.
+If you have a Docker runtime on your workstation, an even quicker approach is to Quickstart using Docker.